 Things started going downhill fast when we arrived in Trinidad, after spending a few days in Havana.

 We spent two days in the same casa – trying to sleep off whatever we’d caught, not to much avail.
-The casa owner – our “Casa Mama” as we nicknamed her, was an absolute gem.
+This casa owner was an absolute gem, one of the kindest people I’ve met while travelling.

 Every few hours she’d knock on our door, armed with a tray of chicken soup.
 Exactly what you want when you’re ill and I consumed each bowl gratefully.